 A Foreign Investment Fund (FIF) is a weirdly complicated name for different types of overseas investments.
 These include:

-- a foreign unit trust (despite its name these are not trusts, these could be things like foreign mutual funds)
+a foreign unit trust (despite its name under NZ tax law these are treated as foreign companies, these could be things like foreign mutual funds)

 These overseas investments are classified as FIF ‘income’.
 However, unlike other income you earn (like your salary or wages), there is a specific way to calculate FIF income.